 We understand that running a business sometimes requires reacting quickly to different circumstances.
 That's why flexibility is built into our offering.

 If you find yourself moving into an office space, just let us know so that we can make sure you have the right cover.
-We'll never charge you fees for making changes - or even for cancelling your cover.
+We don't charge fees for making changes.

 This depends.
 It's not a legal requirement, but consider whether you're likely to encounter a situation in which a client could become injured or their property damaged, due to your work.
 For example, if a client were to visit your home office and trip over a cable, or you were to spill a cup of coffee on their laptop.

 Some insurers will require that you notify them of any change in working location, but we understand that working from home is increasingly common.
 In light of this, our cover automatically covers working from home.

 In short, yes.
 Regardless of where your employees carry out their work, if you have any employed staff, whether full time or part time, temporary or contract, you are legally obliged to hold at least £5 million in employers' liability cover.